AirPods Max review: The price hurts but these headphones are excellent

 You can easily tell the difference between the sound of the AirPods Max and that of the Sony WH-1000XM4 and Bose Noise Cancelling Headphones 700, both of which are excellent sounding wireless noise-canceling headphones.
 The Bose actually has more of an audiophile profile than the Sony.
 It's a little better balanced and has smooth, even-handed sound and a little tighter bass.
 There are times when I like it better than the Sony.
 But the Sony has a lot of energy in the bass and that kind of energy works better with certain tracks.

 What you get with the AirPods Max is just clearer, more refined sound and basically no distortion at higher volumes -- note that while they play loud, they don't play incredibly loud.
-I'm not ready to say that the sound quite measures up to what you get from a pair of very high-end wired headphones, say something with a planar magnetic driver (one of Hifiman's cans, for instance, the best of which are open back and leak sound).
+I'm not ready to say that the sound measures up to what you get from a pair of high-end wired headphones, say something with a planar magnetic driver (one of Hifiman's cans, for instance, the best of which are open back and leak more sound than the AirPods Max, which do leak some sound at higher volumes).
 But it's certainly a level up in terms of clarity from the Sony and Bose.
 They are more revealing, articulate headphones.
 After switching back and forth, I sometimes felt like I was listening through a screen door with the Sony.
 The AirPods Max also is more open sounding -- by that I mean it has a wider soundstage.

 Now, as I said, with certain tracks, you could very well prefer the sound of the Sony, which has all that energy in the bass, even if it lacks some definition, compared to the AirPods Max anyway.
 If you listen to a lot of hip hop, electronica and other pop hits, you just don't really need the AirPods Max.
 That's not to say that there isn't a lot of energy in the bass on the AirPods Max -- you can literally feel it at times in the form of vibration -- but if you're used to a little boomier bass and like the sound of a warmer headphone, the Sony is going to seem great.